Originally scheduled on Saturday, Feb. 7th, due to severe weather, we RESCHEDULED this event to February 14th.

 2) Attend a Snowshoe Sunday.
 Snowshoe Sundays are held on the 2nd and 4th Sundays of January, February, and March, and we currently do have snowshoes available for those dates.

-If you are new to snowshoeing, be sure to read our Snowshoe Sundays FAQs.
+If you are new to snowshoeing, be sure to read our Snowshoe FAQs.

 BONUS—Pre-Hike Sleigh Rides: